A quantum N-dimer model: Preliminaries

 A \emph{strip $R\subset\R^2$ relative to $H$} is an infinite horizontal strip in $\R^2$ of the form $R=\R\times[y_1,y_2]$ with $y_1<y_2$ whose interior contains no slits of $H$, but whose boundary is allowed to contain slits (possibly none).
 Given a web diagram $D$, a \emph{strip system $\{R_i\}_{i=1,2,\dots,t}$ relative to $H$ (and $D$)} consists of finitely many strips $R_i=\R\times[y_i,y_{i+1}]$ such that $D\subset\cup_{i=1}^t R_i$.
 It is always assumed that diagrams $D$ are in generic position with respect to the strip system (that is, they intersect the boundaries of each $R_i$ transversely).

-The restriction $D|_{R_i}$ of the diagram to the $i$-th strip $R_i$ is a \emph{building block} if it is one of the diagrams displayed in Figure \ref{fig:xmastreechandelier}.
-The diagram $D$ is in \emph{good position relative to the strip system $\{R_i\}_{i=1,2,\dots,t}$} if for each $i$ the connected components of the restriction $D|_{R_i}$ are building blocks, at most one of which is not a vertical strand (the first two diagrams in Figure \ref{fig:xmastreechandelier}), or isolated points lying on the strip boundary (corresponding to monovalent vertices).
+A component of the restriction $D|_{R_i}$ of the diagram to the $i$-th strip $R_i$ is a \emph{building block} if it is one of the local diagrams displayed in Figure \ref{fig:xmastreechandelier}.
+The diagram $D$ is in \emph{good position relative to the strip system $\{R_i\}_{i=1,2,\dots,t}$} if for each $i$ the components of the restriction $D|_{R_i}$ are either (1) building blocks, at most one of which is not a vertical strand (the first two diagrams in Figure \ref{fig:xmastreechandelier}); or, (2) isolated points lying on the strip boundary intersect $H$ (these are, in particular, monovalent vertices from boundary-ending strands in adjacent strips).
 It is always assumed that diagrams $D$ are in good position with respect to the strip system.

 A point in $D\cap H$ is a \emph{slit point}.
 Every slit point is in some $\R\times\{y_i\}$.
 If a slit point is an isolated point of $D|_{R_i}$ it is \emph{excludable relative to $R_i$}, else it is \emph{includable relative to $R_i$}.
 Note a slit point is always includable in one of its two adjacent strips (in which case it is part of a building block) and excludable in the other.
 Points of $D\cap\partial R_i$ that are not slit points are also considered \emph{includable relative to $R_i$}.